bcbi/REDCap.jl/docs/src/export.md

 ```
 # Exporting

 Exporting from a REDCap database is straightforward.
-If not specified, data exports will return as a `Dict`.
-If `csv` is passed as the format, a `DataFrame` will be returned.
+If not specified, data exports will return as a `json`, turned into a `Dict`. `xml`, `csv`/`df`, and `odm` formats are all valid formats to pass into this API.
 Some exports, such as version and url/return code for surveys return as simple strings, while most others return in the specified format.

 Because REDCap is medical in nature, some information may be identifing information.